Reid Park Zoo is a Zoo For All!

-RPZ is able to offer a limited number of free Zoo Adventure Programs for Title I schools due to the generous support from foundations and donors.
+RPZ offers a limited number of free Zoo Adventure Programs for Title I schools due to the generous support from foundations and donors.
 These programs are offered to K-12 students and feature a 45-minute program featuring live animal ambassadors by the Zoo’s education team.
-Topics include habitats, adaptations, Zoo 101, locomotion, conservation and endangered species, and more!
+Topics include habitats, adaptations, Zoo 101, locomotion, conservation, and endangered species, and more!
 See a complete list of topics here.

 - Zoo to You Outreach Programs

-RPZ is able to offer a limited number of outreach programs free of charge due to the generous support from foundations and donors.
+RPZ offers a limited number of outreach programs free of charge due to the generous support from foundations and donors.
 Some schools are unable to make the trip to the Zoo and the Zoo to You outreach program allows students to learn about animals and conservation in their classroom by the Zoo’s knowledgeable education staff.
 See the list of topics here.

 - Community Memberships

-RPZ is pleased to offer a membership to help people who could not otherwise visit the Zoo and learn about wildlife and conservation.
-Community Memberships are offered at a discounted rate to 501 (c) (3) non-profit agencies working with child and family services, mental health programs and programs for homeless clients.
+Reid Park Zoo offers a membership to help community-focused organizations bring individuals who participate in their program to the Zoo and learn about wildlife and conservation.
+Community Memberships are offered at a modest processing fee to 501 (c) (3) non-profit agencies working with child and family services, mental health programs and programs for homeless clients.
 To learn more, click here.

 - Donation of Zoo Admission Tickets for Charitable Causes

-RPZ is pleased to donate general admission tickets to qualified 501 (c)(3) organizations.
+Reid Park Zoo donates general daytime admission tickets to qualified 501 (c)(3) organizations.
 Click here to request a ticket donation.

 - Non-profit Event Rentals

 Qualified 501 (c)(3) organizations receive a discounted rate on venue rental fees to host meetings and non-fundraising events.
-To inquire about holding an event at Reid Park Zoo, contact our events department at email@example.com.
+To inquire about holding an event at the Zoo, contact our events department at email@example.com.

 - Web Cams and Activity Packets

-RPZ is grateful for the generous support by the Tucson community.
+We are grateful for the generous support by the Tucson community!
 There are a number of opportunities for volunteers to support events, programs and operational needs.
 Programs offered are for adults, teens corporate groups.
 To learn more about becoming a volunteer click here.